Pope Victor III

 Pope Victor III (c.
 1026 – 16 September 1087), born Dauferio Epifani Del Zotto, was the head of the Catholic Church and ruler of the Papal States from 24 May 1086 to his death.
-He was the successor of Pope Gregory VII, yet his pontificate is far less notable than his time as Desiderio da Montecassino, the great abbot of Monte Cassino.
+He was the successor of Pope Gregory VII.
+Prior to becoming pope he had held the important post of abbot of the great monastery of Montecassino, under his monastic name of Desiderius and during those years played a historically important role.

 He is the most recent lawfully elected pope to have taken the pontifical name "Victor".

-His failing health was the factor that made him so reluctant to accept his pontifical election and his health was so poor that he fell to illness during his coronation.
-The only literary work of his that remains is his Dialogues on the miracles performed by Benedict of Nursia and other saints at Monte Cassino.
+In contrast with his early public life, as Pope Victor, as he had become, he made a less significant contribution.
+His failing health was the chief factor that made him so reluctant to accept election as pope and that his health was in fact seriously impaired was clear when he fell ill during the ceremony of his coronation as pope.

 Family

 Daufer was born in c.
 1026.
 The Catholic Encyclopedia states his father died in 1047 in battle.
 He obtained permission to enter the monastery of St. Sophia at Benevento.